 A patterns-of-care study conducted by Frank et al found that a subset of intermediate-risk patients are treated with brachytherapy monotherapy.
 Specifically, monotherapy is used to treat T1c disease characterized by absent perineural invasion, positive results in fewer than 30% of core samples, and a Gleason score of 7 or a PSA level of 10-20 ng/mL.
 Even select T2a and T2b cases were treated with monotherapy.

-A Radiation Therapy Oncology Group (RTOG) trial, RTOG 0232, is assessing the role of IMRT plus brachytherapy boost versus brachytherapy alone in the treatment of intermediate-risk prostate cancer in a prospective randomized setting.
-Until results of this study are available, individual radiation oncologists typically assess risk across the wide range included within the intermediate-risk category to formulate their treatment recommendations.
+A Radiation Therapy Oncology Group (RTOG) trial, RTOG 0232, assessed the role of IMRT plus brachytherapy boost versus brachytherapy alone in the treatment of intermediate-risk prostate cancer in a prospective randomized setting.
+The initial report suggests that the addition of external beam therapy to brachytherapy did not result in superior freedom from progression compared to brachytherapy alone at 5 years.
+Longer follow up is needed to confirm the durability of the findings.

 Recurrent disease and residual disease after therapy are fairly common in patients with prostate cancer, with rates ranging from 25% to 85%, depending on initial therapy and disease type.
 The National Cancer Institute’s Physician Data Query (ie, PDQ - NCI’s Comprehensive Cancer Database, formerly known as CancerNet) reports that approximately 10% of patients initially treated with radiation experience relapse.
 Local recurrence presents a difficult challenge because the therapeutic options are limited.